 Unplug.
 Most modern electronic devices use electricity even when turned off.
 Unplug them if not in use.
 Unplug DVD players, battery chargers, TVs, computers, and kitchen appliances.

 Cool Your Roof.
 Use a material that reflects heat to upgrade your roof or install a cool roof which reflects sunlight.
 Cool roofs can be made of a sheet covering, reflective paint or reflective shingles.
 A cool roof will save you energy by lowering the temperature of your roof by up to 50 degrees.
+If you are willing to go even further, think about investing in a green roof that has both ecological and economic advantages.

-|Tip: Choose energy efficient products.
+Tip: Choose energy efficient products.
 If you decide to buy a new appliance, make sure it is a high-performance appliance that has the Energy Star® label.
-This is particularly important for large appliances including washers, dryers, AC units and refrigerators.|
+This is particularly important for large appliances including washers, dryers, AC units and refrigerators.

 Ask the Professional.
 Arrange a house energy audit.
 Hire an energy auditor to check energy efficiency of your home.
 Air leaks, for instance, reduce energy efficiency by up to 20 percent.
 The cost of the audit will be offset by savings through increased energy efficiency.